rustyeddy/rustyeddy.com/content/software/team-sport.md

 ---
-title: Software is a Team Sport
+title: By the way..
+Software is a Team Sport
 date: 2021-04-06
 ---